Working in a school

 - South Australia and New Zealand Principal Exchange: applications closed 27 February 2017

 Teachers, administrators and other support staff are directly employed by schools.
 Schools advertise vacancies and manage their own appointment processes.
-If you are looking for this type of role see the vacancies available in the Education Gazette.
+If you are looking for this type of role see the vacancies available in the Education Gazette (external link) .

-If you are interested in becoming a teacher or rejoining the profession after a break, the TeachNZ website has information about qualifying as a teacher, study grants for existing teachers, getting back into the profession and teachers with overseas qualifications.
+If you are interested in becoming a teacher or rejoining the profession after a break the following links have information about qualifying as a teacher, study grants for existing teachers, getting back into the profession and teachers with overseas qualifications.
 You can also find out about scholarships available for students studying to become a teacher.

 Find out about your collective agreements, individual employment agreements, pay scales, increments, allowances and other benefits.